newrelic/infra-integrations-sdk/README.md

 ### Agent API

-Integrations are executed periodically by the *agent*.
+Infrastructure on-host integrations are executed periodically by the Infrastructure *agent*.
 The integration `stdout` is consumed by the *agent*.
 This `stdout` data is formatted as JSON.

 Agent supports different JSON data-structures called *integration protocols*: